 [Something Pretty] made me feel more understood and less alone ... truly meaningful and beautiful and I'll remember it for the rest of my life" - audience member

 Eating disorders are the deadliest mental illness in the United States.
 They affect 20 million women and 10 million men a year, not including the scores of individuals who suffer body dissatisfaction and sub-clinical disordered attitudes and behaviors.
 Many of these cases are seen in females ages fifteen to twenty-four years, and many of them participate in dance.
-However prevalent, these disorders are not recognized.

 Artistic Director, Alexandra Bodnarchuk, collaborated with photographer Hannah Altman to develop a series of images to accompany this project.
 Most specifically, these photos were used for the programs, which were designed like a fashion magazine.
 In Alexandra's own experience, fashion magazines played a pivotal role in her struggle with an eating disorder.
 Something Pretty offered her an opportunity to create such images on her own terms.
 Below are those images.
 To enlarge, click the image.

 Something Pretty premiered at the Kelly Strayhorn Theater in Pittsburgh, PA in August 2016.
+The following are photos from the premiere.
+Click to enlarge photo.

 Cast: Alexandra Bodnarchuk, Marcella Day, Alicia Hann, Andrea Kozai, Brandon Musser, Patty Petronello, Alexandra Salerno, Nicole Truzzi, Jhonphillip Yonan